Macrogol

 Key points about macrogol

-- Macrogol is also called Molaxole or Movicol.
+• Macrogol is also called Molaxole, Lax-Sachets or Movicol.

 The dose of macrogol will be different for different people depending on how severe their constipation is and their age.

-- Your doctor will develop a plan that tells you how many sachets of macrogol to use in a day.
-They will explain how to adjust the plan so that you have regular soft poos and will also tell you the maximum number of sachets that you can have in one day.
+• Your doctor will develop a plan that tells you how many sachets of macrogol to use in a day.
+They will explain how to adjust the plan so that you have regular soft poo and will also tell you the maximum number of sachets that you can have in 1 day.

-- If you are unsure of your dose and how much to take, ask your doctor or pharmacist for advice.
+• If you're unsure of your dose and how much to take, ask your healthcare provider for advice.

-- Drink enough water: If you do not drink enough water with it, the medicine will not work properly and you may become dehydrated.
+• Drink enough water: If you don't drink enough water with it, the medicine won't work properly and you may become dehydrated.

-- Improve the taste: you can add orange squash to the drink if you don’t like the taste.
+• Improve the taste: If you don't like the taste you can add fruit juice to the diluted macrogol just before drinking it.
 The medicine will still work properly.
-Using water that is slightly chilled may be helpful or try drinking the mixture through a straw.
+Using water that is slightly chilled may be helpful, or try drinking the mixture through a straw.

 Like all medicines, macrogol can cause side effects, although not everyone gets them.
 Often side effects improve as your body adjusts to the new medicine.